 The visit overall proved to be a success, with many opportunities to learn first-hand about the social and creative sectors in the UK, the challenges faced by entrepreneurs in this ecosystem, and the support and different approaches available to help them overcome those challenges.

-The second part of the DICE initiative will take place in Pakistan in September, where a delegation from the UK will visit to find out more about the social and creative ecosystems in Islamabad, Karachi and Lahore.
-By taking the learnings from the UK visit back to Pakistan and discovering the unique challenges faced by entrepreneurs locally, the Impact Hub King’s Cross and Invest2Innovate will work in collaboration to develop a personable and practical solution to support organisations in scaling in both countries.
+The second part of the DICE initiative took place in Pakistan in September, where a delegation from the UK visited to find out more about the social and creative ecosystems in Islamabad, Karachi and Lahore.
+By taking the learnings from the UK visit back to Pakistan and discovering the unique challenges faced by entrepreneurs locally, the Impact Hub King’s Cross and Invest2Innovate worked in collaboration to develop a personable and practical solution to support organisations in scaling in both countries.